dietmarkuehl/P3552-task/lazy.md

 use names (like `error_code` or `upon_error`).
 Also, in some cases there isn't really a need to wrap the error into a recognisable class template.
-Using a marker type probably helps with readability and avoid ambiguities on other cases.
+Using a marker type probably helps with readability and avoiding ambiguities in other cases.

 Besides exceptions there are three possible ways how a coroutine can be exited: